04thanhnt/Sales-Performance-Analysis/README.md

 ## 1. Background & Overview

-This project analyzes sales performance for a retail business from January 2023 to November 2025 using SQL Server and Power BI.
-The objective is to evaluate overall business performance, identify sales trends, analyze customer purchasing behavior, and uncover product performance to support data-driven decision-making.
+This project analyzes the sales performance of a retail business across **2023 to November 2025**, using sales, customer, and product data to evaluate overall business performance and identify key areas for improvement.

+The analysis focuses on three key areas:

+- **Revenue & Regional Performance:** Evaluate revenue trends, seasonality, and regional contributions to overall sales.
+- **Customer Performance:** Compare customer volume and customer value across regions to identify differences in purchasing behavior.
+- **Product & Profitability:** Assess product and category performance based on revenue, gross profit, gross margin, and average order value.

+The analysis was conducted using **SQL Server for data validation, preparation, and analysis**, and **Power BI for interactive business reporting and visualization**.

 ---